hoelzl/Poem/index.md

 There are many reasons for this, but I want to focus on one particular
 aspect: in most situation where adaptation is required there is a huge space of possible inferences we can draw and behaviors we can try---almost all of them irrelevant to the problem.
+If, for example, you use a theorem prover to reason about desirable robot behaviors and you have a sufficiently rich vocabulary in your logic, then you will often observe the following phenomenon: You input a query how to navigate from *A* to *B* to the reasoner, and it starts with reasoning steps that seem natural enough.
+But then it stumbles upon some formula that connects locations with activities, and soon your reasoner ponders questions such as "Will picking up a victim in location *C* result in a higher reward than assisting robot *X* transport a victim from *D* to *E*?"
+While this question may be interesting, it will not really help you solve your navigation problem (and it includes another navigation problem of its own).
+Instead of staying focused on getting from here to there the reasoner goes everywhere to find a solution.

-This is, obviously, in no way a novel observation, and many ways to tame the problem of state explosion have been proposed.
-One of the most interesting developments in this area is the theory of [predictive processing](http://www.ncbi.nlm.nih.gov/pubmed/23663408) that was proposed by neuroscientists.
+This is, obviously, in no way a novel observation, and many ways to tame the problem of "proof state explosion" have been proposed for inference engines: set of support strategies that limit new inference steps to predicates that occur in the query or in previous inference steps; predicate ordering strategies, pruning branches in the proof tree by rewriting, etc.

+But one of the most interesting contributions to the problem of guiding reasoning comes from the theory of
+[predictive processing](http://www.ncbi.nlm.nih.gov/pubmed/23663408)
+that was proposed by neuroscientists and works in a very different
+manner: it changes the problem from reasoning to prediction.
 The traditional model of "intilligent" systems supposes that sensors deliver raw data to a reasoning system that processes this data and sends the actions that should be performed to the actuators of a system (this possibly happens in several layers).
 Predictive processing in contrast supposes that neuronal processing happens in a multi-layer network, in which the higher layers generate predictions of the sensor data and pass these predictions to the lower layers.
 The lower layers, in turn, pass the error of these predictions up.
+Predictive processing is closely connected to an area of machine learning called [deep learning](http://deeplearning.net/) that has been applied very successfully to a number of hard machine learning problems.
+And in fact the Poem runtime (called *Iliad*) contains not one but two third-party frameworks for deep learning (one written in Lisp for easy integration with the reasoners, one in LuaJIT for easy integration with the rest of the world).

+So we're all set, right?
+Just put everything into a deep learner, and obtain an intelligent agent.

+As you surely know, this is not going to work for a number of reasons, for example:

+* it's not clear how to even describe the behavior of a robot in such a way that you can apply learning techniques to it;

+* learning everything a robot needs to do takes a lot of time;

+* relying on behaviors learned autonomously leaves developers very little control over the system and is likely to result in many unwanted behaviors;

+* currently available techniques work rather poorly for learning distributed behaviors.

 Acknowledgments